Tips & Tricks

 Certainly, ROOTLESS succulents flower!
 Their flowers are often very beautiful, with a lovely shape and bright, vivid shades colours.
 They can be a magenta, or even orange.
 After the plant had completed its winter rest period, the flowers will start to emerge from its axils.
 Roots have no influence on the growth and flowering of the plant because ROOTLESS succulents derive their energy from their leaves.

-Can a ROOTLESS succulent grow roots?
+Can a ROOTLESS succulent get roots?

-What is the best place to put my ROOTLESS succulent?
+Where is the best place to put my ROOTLESS succulent?

 Does a ROOTLESS succulent need water?